My Dog Ate a Tampon! Here’s What to Do (Vet Answer)

 Why would a dog eat a tampon?
 Dogs love to eat strange things as they often chew new objects as a way of interacting with them.
-Unfortunately, this sometimes means they can swallow items of feminine hygiene, which are often soft and novel for them.
-Without meaning to sound disgusting, if ‘used’ these items can seem even more intriguing to a dog’s nose!
+Unfortunately, this sometimes means they can swallow feminine hygiene products, which are often soft and novel for them.
+Without meaning to sound disgusting, if these products have been used, they can seem even more intriguing to a dog’s nose!

 Tampons are designed to withstand being inside the body for a long time and are usually made of cotton or plastics.
 Applicators are usually plastic too, although some are made from cardboard.
 This means both tampons and tampon applicators aren’t able to be digested by the gut.
 They’ll need to come out, one way or another, in pretty much the same condition they went in.
 Tampons are even worse than other foreign objects, as unused tampons will swell in the stomach, making them larger and more difficult to pass.

 If your dog ate a tampon and it passes out of the stomach into the gut, it may scrape along the lining of the guts, causing pain and bloody diarrhea.
 At certain sections of the gut, often when it narrows or turns a corner, the tampon can become stuck.
 This is known as a blockage or bowel obstruction, which can rapidly become life-threatening.

 Signs of Bowel Obstruction When Your Dog Has Eaten a Tampon

 Bowel obstructions will typically cause vomiting, loss of appetite, pain, and diarrhea within 24 to 72 hours of eating the object.
 Dogs quickly become dehydrated and aren’t able to keep down food or water.

 Because tampons are so absorbent, they can dry out the gut wall when they’re stuck.
 This will cause damage to the gut wall.
 It can stretch very thin over the blockage, and even burst and spill its contents, leading to peritonitis—an infection that can easily become fatal.